infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 Domestic comparison
 Ethical Issues

+# Current realities in institutional settings
+In a literature review conducted for a study on morbidity in preschool children in institutions in Kenya, we find out that [^3]
+- Prevailing conditions in orphanages may predispose children to increased prevalence of malnutrition and infectious diseases like diarrhoea and respiratory tract infections.
+Unavailability of safe and nutritious foods in orphanage set up and access to safewater are likely to lead to increase levels of malnutrition among children.
+(Page 22)
+- However, studies have established that most caregivers lack nutrition awareness and that once a child reaches preschool age, caregivers divert their attention from the children to other matters and care giving becomes a secondary issue.
+Thus, the nutrition needs are neglected (Mile,Milena and Biljana, 2013).
+(Page 26)
+- Child malnutrition is associated with susceptibility to infection and as a result many children are more likely to be prone to common childhood ailments such as diarrhoea and respiratory infections; and for those who survive, frequent illness affects their nutrition status due to lowered resistance to infections (Page 27)
+- Various studies have shown that illness among children in orphanages is higher (30%) especially diarrheal disease compared with 7 % in non-orphanage children.
+It has also been shown that more boys are usually stunted with high morbidity rates than girls (Page 28)
+- In a study carried out in Botswana (Misra & Bignami, 2008) it was found that children in orphanages were 49% more likely to be underweight than non-orphanage children.
+The findings concurred with those of Lindblade et al. (2003) in Malawi where it was demonstrated that the prevalence of malnutrition in children in orphanages (below 6 years old) was 55% compared with 30% of non-orphanage children.
+(Page 29)

 # Rights Bases Approach to Health
 [^1]
 According to the Kenyan Government, health needs to take a rights based approach